Regret, stability & fairness in matching markets with bandit learners

 \textbf{Future work}.
-There are many paths for future work, such as considering strategy-proofness (or truthfulness) as a desideratum, allowing information sharing between agents, or studying related problems with bandit learners under costs and transfers, including decentralized (or distributed) matchings, matchings with ties, the hospital-residents problem in which multiple users can be matched to the same provider, and more.
-Another direction would be to apply the theoretical findings in this work to various machine learning systems, such as recommender or resource allocation algorithms.
+There are many possible paths for future work, such as considering strategy-proofness or allowing information sharing.
+One could also study related problems with bandit learners under costs and transfers, including decentralized matchings, matchings with ties, the hospital-residents problem (in which multiple users can be matched to the same provider), and more.
+In addition to the costs and transfers examined in Sections \ref{sec:examples}, one could characterize the full set of cost and transfer rules under which each desideratum is achievable.
+Another research direction would be to apply and test the theoretical findings of this work on real-world systems, such as online labor markets or recommender systems.